vothane/rvolvr/README.md

-# rvolver
+# rvolvr

 *periodially changes my twitter banner with AI created art*

-rvolver is an art generator using a Wasserstein GAN, it is just a rewrite of the project by Kenny Jones and Derrick Bonafilia
+rvolvr is an art generator using a Wasserstein GAN, it is just a rewrite of the project by Kenny Jones and Derrick Bonafilia

 https://github.com/rkjones4/GANGogh